How to Install Garden Pond Liner in 6 Easy Steps

 There are two main types of pond liner: PVC pond liner or rubber pond liner.

-PVC (polyvinyl chloride) pond liner is best for small garden ponds, most likely ones that don’t have any water feature or waterfalls.
+PVC (polyvinyl chloride) pond liner is best for small garden ponds, most likely ones that don’t have any water features or waterfalls.
 It is a lightweight material that isn’t very elastic but can mould itself to the shape of your ornamental pond.

 Rubber pond liner is a durable and flexible option that is ideal for a wide range of pond shapes and sizes and is usually the most recommended.
 The rubber moulds to the curves of your pond and can create quite a snug fit.
 It can survive a long time under the sun and is often easier to fix when mishaps occur.
 Rubber pond liners are generally thicker than PVC liners but are still more elastic and flexible in use.